 The first phase is called the residential phase, where the patient works with the staff to create an individualized treatment plan.
 It is normally a combination of evidence-based therapy, psychiatric services, and the use of a small community.

 The second phase is the transitional phase.
 The goal of this phase is to slowly re-introduce a person back into the world outside of the treatment facility.
-Leaving completely can be very difficult, so Blueprints for Recovery does our best to slowly introduce a person back into the real world.
+Leaving completely can be very difficult, so The PAC Program does our best to slowly introduce a person back into the real world.
 Patients will normally go through thirty hours of therapy a week to help with this transition.

 Finally, a patient will go through the third phase which is called the launch phase.
 During this time, the patient will apply the skills they learned at Blueprint for Recovery.
 Our staff is available twenty-four hours a day to help a patient through this process.